Canon SX620 vs Panasonic GF5

 It is notable that the SX620 offers wifi support, while the GF5 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 The SX620 is a recent model that features in the current product line-up of Canon.
-In contrast, the GF5 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the GF5 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the GF5 was succeeded by the Panasonic GF6.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon SX620 Manual (free pdf) or the online Panasonic GF5 Manual.
+Further information on the features and operation of the SX620 and GF5 can be found, respectively, in the Canon SX620 Manual (free pdf) or the online Panasonic GF5 Manual.